elersong/01112015_sp500_specVShedge/README.md

 the open interest contracts for that strike price in-the-money and the other three represent the same thing near-the-money.
 When there are not sufficient contracts to support data collection, the row will hold fewer than the 3 points of each type.

+type "ruby sp500.rb" in console to run script